Euclidean Algorithm – A Modelling Approach

 The ribbons are cut from two rolls of ribbon of lengths 16.8 m and 6,3 m.
 If the ribbon of equal length are to be made as long as possible, how many ribbons can be made?

-Applying the Euclidean Algorithm for the two numbers 16.8 and 6.3, we have
+Applying the Euclidean Algorithm to the two numbers 16.8 and 6.3, we have

 With 2.1 cm as the greatest common unit, we have

-Note : Jane has the options of having 33 shorter ribbons of length 0.7 m
+Note : Jane has an alternative option of having 33 shorter ribbons of length 0.7 m each.

-The two examples illustrate the use of the Euclidean Division Algorithm and Euclidean Algorithm as Foundation mathematics for solving practical word problems as school levels.
+The two examples illustrate the use of the Euclidean Division Algorithm and Euclidean Algorithm for solving practical word problems involving the algebraic relation